JuliaManifolds/ManifoldsBase.jl/docs/src/projections.md

 And we call the resulting ``Y`` the projection of ``X`` onto the tangent space ``T_p\mathcal M`` at ``p``.

-Let‘s look at the little more concrete example of the complex Circle again.
+Let‘s look at the little more concrete example of the complex circle again.
 Here, the closest point of ``p ∈ ℂ`` is just the projection onto the circle, or in other words ``q = \frac{p}{\lvert p \rvert}``, as long as ``p\neq 0``.
 For ``p=0`` the projection is not defined.
 A tangent space ``T_p\mathcal C`` in the embedding is the line through the origin that is orthogonal to a point ``p∈\mathcal C``.
 This can be better visualized by looking at ``p+T_p\mathcal C`` which is actually the line tangent to ``p`` on the unit circle.